google/applied-machine-learning-intensive/v2/01_what_is_ml/01_introduction_to_models/slides.md

 ---

 # Clustering
-Find relationships between data, typically without a labeled training set
+Find relationships between data, typically without a labeled training set.

 <!--
 Clustering looks for similar examples in a dataset.
 It is an example of unsupervised machine